Skip to main content

 Async Transition

-An async transition function modifies private state exactly like a regular transition, but it also includes an onchain portion that can modify onchain/public state.
-It can call function and inline functions, but cannot be called by a function or inline.
-An async transition must return a Future.
+An async transition function modifies private state exactly like a regular transition, but it also includes an onchain portion that can modify public (onchain) state.

 mapping balances: address => u64